Ashraf Ghani Ahmadzai

 President Karzai subsequently asked Ashraf Ghani to play a leading role in developing a coherent national strategy in the anti-corruption area.

 Ashraf Ghani later headed the Transition Coordination Commission.
-In November 2011, Afghan President Hamid Karzai announced the second group of regions that will begin the transition to Afghan-led security.
+In November 2011, Afghan President Hamid Karzai announced the second group of regions that would begin the transition to Afghan-led security.
 This includes five provinces in their entirety and various districts and cities in 13 other provinces.
 By early 2012, approximately fifty percent of the Afghan population lives in areas that were transitioning to Afghan-led security.